 DomBusEVSE wallbox in Managed Mode

 When DomBusEVSE module is configured in managed mode, the domotic controller is responsible to set the charging current as preferred.
 Obviously, all protections regarding max current, min current and any alarms from the car are correctly managed by the EVSE module.
-This operational mode is useful only in certain cases, where many wallboxes are used and charging current should be fully controlled by the home automation system.
-Stand-alone mode is the preferred operational mode.
+This operational mode is useful only in certain cases, where many wallboxes are used and charging current should be fully controlled by the building automation system.
+Normally other operation modes (Solar, 25%÷100%) should be used!

 Click to see a video of DomBusEVSE working in managed mode, controller by a Domoticz script